Linaro/website/_pages/about.md

         style: text-left
         text_content:
           text: >
-            Linaro has driven open source software development on Arm since its foundation in 2010, providing the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
+            Linaro was founded in 2010 and since its inception it has driven open source software development on Arm.
+Linaro provides the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
 At the time, multiple companies were frequently trying to upstream the same code, causing fragmentation and delay to product deployments.
-Linaro was therefore formed to consolidate the Arm code base and provide a much needed collaborative forum for companies to work together on foundational open source software on Arm.
+Linaro was therefore formed to consolidate the Arm code base and provide a much-needed collaborative forum for companies to work together on foundational open source software on Arm.
+Today these same principles of collaboration still apply, except we now work across a breadth of Engineering specialisms within many different verticals.
+Our membership (link) base is diverse and includes some of the most prominent names within the industry.
+However, our principles of eliminating duplication of effort, reducing fragmentation and aiding speed to market remain at the core of our business.

   - row: container_row
     style: key_stats_row bg-secondary
     sections: